 Narrow the Focus

-Narrow the Focus I remember reading an article back when I was coaching football receivers regarding focus.
+I remember reading an article back when I was coaching football receivers regarding focus.
 The article had two stories.
 The first story was about Steve Largent.
-Steve, at the time, 1989, led the NFL for touchdown catches above notable receivers like Jerry Rice.
-Steve was asked how he had done this…
+Steve, at the time (1989), led the NFL for touchdown catches above notable receivers like Jerry Rice.
+Steve was asked how he had done this in spite of the fact that self-admittedly he was not the speed or size athlete like Jerry Rice and the others.
+He said it was an issue of focus.…

 Read more